All minor-minimal apex obstructions with connectivity two: The 72 connectivity- 2 apex obstructions with a unique 2 -cut having a planar heavy component

 Lemma~\ref{TwoConnectivityC} implies that $\overline{a}$ must have at least two neighbors in $H_a-b$.
 Suppose that $\overline{a}$ has only two such neighbors.
 There are seven non-isomorphic ways (see \autoref{ABarAttachesToK5Minus}) that $\overline{a}$ has exactly two neighbors in this subdivision of $K_5-e$ so that the resulting graph is not planar.

-The three right-most cases on the top row of \autoref{ABarAttachesToK5Minus} all include neighbors of $\overline{a}$ (shown in blue) that can be contracted so that one is contracted to $x$ and the other is contracted to $y$.
+The three right-most cases on the top row of \autoref{ABarAttachesToK5Minus} all include neighbors of $\overline{a}$ (shown in blue) that can be contracted along edges of $H_a - b$ so that one is contracted to $x$ and the other is contracted to $y$.
+These contractions produce a proper minor of $J = G[C \cup \{a,b\}]$ in which the contracted $H_a - b$, still a subdivision of $K_5 - e$, extends to a subdivision of $K_5$ by adding either $b$ or $\overline{a}$.
 This contradicts Lemma~\ref{BasicLemma} part~\ref{BasicLemma.contract}, so these cases cannot occur.

 The left-most case on the top row of \autoref{ABarAttachesToK5Minus} implies that $\{x,y\}$ is another $2$-cut of $G$, a contradiction.
 As an aside, this last configuration actually has disjoint $2$-cuts, $\{x,y\}$ and $\{a,b\}$, showing that this case would produce obstructions shown in \autoref{Disjoint2Cuts}.

 The cases shown on the bottom row of \autoref{ABarAttachesToK5Minus} can be dismissed as follows.
 Consider adding the vertex $b$ to each graph along with the edge $\overline{a}b$ (which corresponds to contracting $L$ in $G$ to the edge $ab$). \autoref{CompleteK5Minus} shows the resulting graphs (where now vertex $b$ is shown in red).
 The leftmost graph of \autoref{CompleteK5Minus} is a $3$-connected apex obstruction from the Petersen family; it is usually called $M$.
 Because $M$ cannot appear as a proper minor of $G$, this case does not occur.
 The other two graphs of \autoref{CompleteK5Minus} contain $M$ as a proper minor, so those cases too cannot occur.